radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-06-creating-a-forked-repo/index.md

 ## Configuring remote repositories

-We will now configure the remote repositories and we will refer to the forked repo as "origin" and the main repo as "upstream".
-You could use your own names here if you want.
+Configure the remote repositories, referring to the forked repo as `origin` and the main repo as `upstream` (you may choose your own custom names if desired).

 ### Adding remote repositories